Klettgau: Geography

-Klettgau is located on the Klingengraben and Schwarzbach creeks.
-In the east it borders on the Swiss municipalities of Trasadingen, Wilchingen and Wasterkingen.
+Klettgau is located on the Klingengraben and Schwarzbach rivers.
+In the east, it borders the Swiss municipalities of Trasadingen, Wilchingen and Wasterkingen.
 The neighbouring German municipalities are Wutöschingen, Lauchringen, Küssaberg, and Hohentengen am Hochrhein in the west, as well as Dettighofen in the east.
 There is a border crossing into Switzerland on the road from Erzingen to Trasadingen.

 The municipal area comprises the villages of Bühl, Erzingen, Geißlingen, Grießen, Rechberg, Riedern am Sand, and Weisweil.
-Erzingen, Bühl and Riedern am Sand are part of the Baden wine region.
+Erzingen, Bühl, and Riedern am Sand are part of the Baden wine region.

 History

 Erzingen was already mentioned as villa Arcingen in an 876 deed, a Swabian possession held by the Benedictie abbey of Rheinau.
 In 1486 it was occupied by the forces of the Old Swiss Confederacy on a campaign into the Landgraviate of Klettgau.
-The immediate landgraviate was inherited by the House of Schwarzenberg in 1687 with their residence in Tiengen, and elevated to a principality by Emperor Leopold I in 1694.
+The immediate landgraviate was inherited by the House of Schwarzenberg in 1687 with their residence in Tiengen, and it was elevated to a principality by Emperor Leopold I in 1694.
 After the Schwarzenberg landgraviate was mediatised in 1806, the lordship fell to the Grand Duchy of Baden in 1812.

 The present-day municipality was established in a 1971 administrative reform.
 Bühl and Geißlingen were incorporated in 1975.